rahulCSENITTE/US_Currency_Exchange/index.md

     }
 ```

-## Money Deposite to Account
+## Money Deposit to Account

-In this we assume that the end user need to have and account in US Exchange and if he/she needs Indian Rupees to be converted to USA Dollars it will be deducted from this Account.
+In this, we assume that the end user need to have and an account in US Exchange and if he/she needs Indian Rupees to be converted to USA Dollars it will be deducted from this Account.

-To Add Money we have to function
+To add money we have two functions
 1. deposite_inr
 2. deposite_dollars

-### Function: deposite_inr
+### Function: deposite_inr()

 ```markdown
  function deposite_inr()public payable returns (uint){